17 Causes Of Nausea In Children, Treatment And Home Remedies

 1. Constipation: Constipation could sometimes cause nausea.
 For instance, a genetic ailment called hirschsprung disease causes chronic constipation due to the inability of the intestines to pass stool.
 A collateral effect of constipation is the development of nausea (8).

-1. Indigestion (overeating): Eating too much or too quickly might lead to indigestion.
+1. Indigestion (overeating): Eating too much or too quickly might lead to indigestion in children.
 It can cause upset stomach, stomach discomfort, nausea (with or without vomiting), burping, heartburn, or bloating (9).

 1. Stress: Emotional distress (anxiety, depression, or mental stress) can cause functional nausea (when no underlying condition has been identified) among children and adolescents.
 Other symptoms may include functional abdominal pain, pale skin (pallor), or fatigue (2).